General Operations Internships at the RCC

 - Coordinating our social media presence

 - Helping to prepare and execute conferences and events

 - Fulfilling general office duties

-- The successful candidate will speak and write English fluently; s/he will also demonstrate an interest (relevant course work/degree/seminar papers) in environmental humanities or sciences.
+- The successful candidate will speak and write English fluently; they will also demonstrate an interest (relevant course work/degree/seminar papers) in environmental humanities or sciences.

 - Candidates must be enrolled in a bachelor's, master's, or doctoral degree program.
-We don't accept applications from post-docs, with no exceptions.
+We cannot accept applications from post-doctoral candidates.

 - International applicants are welcome as long as they fullfil the above criteria.
 Visas are the applicant's responsibility.